routpalm/cs433/README.md

-# A Blockchain solution to BGP Route Hijacking
+# A Blockchain solution to BGP Myopia

 ## Team Members: Geoff, Joseph and Nick